Best Photo Spots in San Francisco, California

 Address: Lyon street & Broadway (top of the steps)

 The cutest little city in Marin county.
 Sausalito has gorgeous views of the city, quaint boat homes, and the cutest little shops.
 It’s a perfect day trip from San Francisco, you can drive or take the ferry.
 I would highly recommend going to the Barrel House Tavern for lunch since the views are great and the food was delicious.
+Don’t forget to check out my Day Trip to Sausalito Blog Post.

 Home to one of the largest Chinatowns outside of Asia.
 San Francisco Chinatown is rich with culture and colorful streets.
 You need to head here when visiting the city.
 You can head to the bar Lipo for the best Mai Tai’s in town or to the Golden Gate Fortune Cookie factory where they hand out free samples.
 The streets are filled with lanterns and pagoda buildings that act as a perfect photo opportunity.